Galois actions on homotopy groups: Varieties over finite fields

-Define $\pi_f^t(X_k)$ similarly, with the tame Weil groupoid $W_f(X_k)$ given by
+Define $\pi_f^t(X_k)$ similarly, with the \emph{tame Weil groupoid} $W_f^t(X_k)$ given by

-Let $\varpi^t_f(X):=\pi^t_f(X)$, and define $\w\varpi_f^t(X)$ to be the image of $ \varpi_f^t(X)\to W_f^t(X_k)^{\alg}$.
+Let $\varpi^t_f(X):=\pi^t_f(X)^{\alg}$, and define $\w\varpi_f^t(X)$ to be the image of $ \varpi_f^t(X)\to W_f^t(X_k)^{\alg}$.

-Given a local system $\vv$ on $X$, observe that the direct image $i_*\vv$ of $\vv$ under the inclusion $i:X \into \bar{X}-D$ is also a local system.
-We say that $\vv$ is tamely ramified along the divisor if $i_*\vv$ is tamely ramified along $D$ in the sense of \cite{sga1} Definition XIII.2.1.1. \end{definition}
+Given a local system $\vv$ on $X$, observe that the direct image $i_*\vv$ of $\vv$ under the inclusion $i\co X \into \bar{X}-D$ is also a local system.
+We say that $\vv$ is tamely ramified along the divisor if $i_*\vv$ is tamely ramified along $D$ in the sense of \cite[Definition XIII.2.1.1]{sga1}. \end{definition}

 \begin{lemma} Take $j$ as above.
-If $\vv$ is a pure smooth Weil sheaf on $Y$ of weight zero, tamely ramified along the divisor, then $\RR^{\nu}j_*\vv$ is pure of weight $2\nu$ (in the sense of \cite{KW} Lemma-Definition II.12.7). \end{lemma} \begin{proof} This is a consequence of the following statements: \begin{enumerate} \item $\RR^{\nu}j_*\vv$ is pointwise pure of weight $2\nu$; \item the canonical map $(\RR^{\nu}j_*\vv)^{\vee} \to \RR\hom_{\bar{X}}(\RR^{\nu}j_*\vv, \Q_l)$ is an isomorphism. \end{enumerate} If $0\to \vv' \to \vv \to \vv''\to 0$ is an exact sequence, with the statements holding for $\vv$ and $\vv''$, then observe that they also hold for $\vv$, since the long exact sequence must degenerate.
+If $\vv$ is a pure smooth Weil sheaf on $Y$ of weight zero, tamely ramified along the divisor, then $\oR^{\nu}j_*\vv$ is pure of weight $2\nu$ (in the sense of \cite[Lemma-Definition II.12.7]{KW}). \end{lemma} \begin{proof} This is a consequence of the following statements: \begin{enumerate} \item $\oR^{\nu}j_*\vv$ is pointwise pure of weight $2\nu$; \item the canonical map $(\oR^{\nu}j_*\vv)^{\vee} \to \oR\hom_{\bar{X}}(\oR^{\nu}j_*\vv, \Ql)$ is an isomorphism. \end{enumerate} If $0\to \vv' \to \vv \to \vv''\to 0$ is an exact sequence, with the statements holding for $\vv$ and $\vv''$, then observe that they also hold for $\vv$, since the long exact sequence must degenerate.

-The statements are local on $\bar{X}$. \'Etale-locally, the pair $(X, \bar{X}))$ is isomorphic to $(U,U')=(\bA^m\by\prod_i(\bA^{c_i}-\{0\}), \bA^d)$, for $d=m +\sum c_i$.
+The statements are local on $\bar{X}$. \'Etale-locally, the pair $(X, \bar{X})$ is isomorphic to $(U,U')=(\bA^m\by\prod_i(\bA^{c_i}-\{0\}), \bA^d)$, for $d=m +\sum c_i$.
 We may then reduce to the case when $\vv$ is irreducible on $U$, and so $\vv= \vv_m \boxtimes \bigotimes_i \vv_i$, for $\vv_i$ irreducible on $\bA^{c_i}-\{0\}$.
 By the K\"unneth formula, we now need only consider the pair $(\bA^c-\{0\}, \bA^c)$.

-If $\vv$ is constant, then the statements follow from the cohomological purity theorem (\cite{Mi} VI.5.1).
-Since the scheme $\bA^{c}-\{0\}$ is simply connected for $c>1$, this leaves only the case $c=1$. \cite{KW} Lemma I.9.1 shows that $j_*\vv$ is pure, and local calculations give $\RR^ij_*\vv=0$ for $i>0$ (since $\vv$ is tamely ramified, and is non-constant irreducible). \end{proof}
+If $\vv$ is constant, then the statements follow from the cohomological purity theorem (\cite[VI.5.1]{Mi}).
+Since the scheme $\bA^{c}-\{0\}$ is simply connected for $c>1$, this leaves only the case $c=1$. \cite[Lemma I.9.1]{KW} shows that $j_*\vv$ is pure, and local calculations give $\oR^ij_*\vv=0$ for $i>0$ (since $\vv$ is tamely ramified, and is non-constant irreducible). \end{proof}